Prussian Confederation: Establishment

 After Grand Master Paul von Rusdorf died in 1441, his successor, Konrad von Erlichshausen, continued to negotiate a compromise until his own death in 1449.
 The confederation lobbied for support against the Teutonic Order within the Holy Roman Empire.
 Ludwig von Erlichshausen, Grand Master from 1450 to 1467, took a more aggressive stance towards the confederation.
 He filed a lawsuit at the court of Emperor Frederick III.
 In response, the organization established a secret council to confer during the trial.
 The secret council held talks with Poland, and organized forces to revolt against the Teutonic Knights.
 The verdict of the Imperial court of 1453 declared the confederation illegal, however, the verdict was not recognized by the organization nor by Poland.

 Thirteen Years' War

 In February 1454, the Prussian Confederation rose against the Teutonic Order's rule.
-Gabriel von Baysen and Johannes von Baysen, now leading the confederation with the support of Jan de Jani and Mikołaj Szarlejski, both of the Clan of Ostoja, requested the protection of King Casimir IV Jagiellon of Poland, and the incorporation of the region to the Kingdom of Poland, to which the King agreed and signed an act of incorporation in Kraków in March 1454.
+Gabriel von Baysen and Johannes von Baysen, now leading the confederation with the support of Jan de Jani and Mikołaj Szarlejski, both of the Clan of Ostoja, requested the protection of King Casimir IV Jagiellon of Poland, and the incorporation of the region into the Kingdom of Poland, to which the King agreed and signed an act of incorporation in Kraków in March 1454.
 They also asked for, and received, a guarantee of their continued city rights and privileges for the nobility.
 Delegates and officials of the Confederation pledged allegiance to the Polish King during the incorporation in Kraków, and also in the following months.